-The GermGuardian AC4100 was one of the lowest scorers in our air cleaning testing with a 4 out of 10.
-However, both of the other compact purifiers we tested earned 3's.
+The AC4100 is one of the lowest scorers in our air cleaning testing.
+However, both of the other compact purifiers also earned low scores.

 The AC4100's biggest drawback is the noise that it produces.
-Accordingly, it earned one of the worst scores in our noise testing.
+As such, it earned one of the worst scores in our noise testing.

 Ease of Use

-The AC4100 was a bit above average in our ease of use testing, earning a score of 7 out of 10.
+The AC4100 was a bit above average in our ease of use testing.

 The AC4100's controls are nearly identical to those of its larger sibling, the AC4300BPTCA.
-It has a single dial to select from three fan speeds, and a single button to turn its UV lamp on and off.
+It has a single dial to select from three fan speeds and a single button to turn its UV lamp on and off.
 That UV lamp is meant to kill airborne bacteria.
-While there is evidence that industrial UV air purifiers in hospitals can be beneficial to patients, there isn't any conclusive evidence that the same technology is effective in small home purifiers.
-The AC4100 lost some points because most models offer more fan speeds (4-10) and offer automatic off timers, so you don't accidentally leave it running in an empty house all day.
+While there is evidence that industrial UV air purifiers in hospitals can benefit patients, there isn't any conclusive evidence that the same technology is effective in small home purifiers.
+The AC4100 lost some points because most models offer more fan speeds (4-10) and offer automatic off-timers, so you don't accidentally leave it running in an empty house all day.
 It also lost some points because it did create a faint plastic smell for the first few hours that we ran it, but that smell eventually dissipated.
-It gained some points because, at just 5 pounds, it is incredibly easy to move around.
+It gained some points because, at just five pounds, it is incredibly easy to move around.

 The AC4100 was one of the best performers in our operating cost testing.
-We estimated its lifetime cost to be just $294 over 5 years.
+We estimated its lifetime cost to be just $294 over five years.

 The AC4100 achieved this low lifetime cost with economical pricing in every aspect.
-Its list price is only $70.
-Its filters last for 7 months and cost only $19.
+Its filters last for seven months and cost only $19.
 It also uses electricity fairly economically, requiring only 0.025 kWh of electricity to run for an hour, which translates into a cost of about $13.14 per year.

-The value provided by the GermGuardian AC4100 largely depends on how you use it.
-If you want something for your living room that you're going to use every day, you'd get a much better value spending a bit extra on the GermGuardian AC4300BPTCA.
-However, if you want something for occasional use, or to just use in a small bedroom during allergy season, the AC4100 provides great performance per dollar.
+The value provided by the AC4100 largely depends on how you use it.
+If you want something for occasional use or just use in a small bedroom during allergy season, the AC4100 provides great performance per dollar.

-Compact air purifiers are generally much less effective than large models, but can be adequate, cheap options for occasional use or small rooms.
-The GermGuardian AC4100 provides the best performance of the compact models we tested and is a great choice for a small bedroom, as long as you don't mind the noise.
+Compact air purifiers are generally much less effective than large models but can be adequate, cheap options for occasional use or small rooms.
+The GermGuardian AC4100 provides some of the best performance of the compact models we tested and is a great choice for a small bedroom — as long as you don't mind the noise.